What Is the NREMT EMR Certification?

 It’s also important to discuss your own professional experience as an EMS provider to show real-world context for EMRs.

-Near the end of your semester, throw in some practice exams and study materials to see how ready your students are for test day.
+Near the end of your semester, throw in a NREMT EMR practice test or two and add additional study materials to see how ready your students are for exam day.

 This two-step approach will help you teach the knowledge and skills needed for success on the NREMT EMR exam and in their future careers!